lancer1911/webui-msword-Azure-tts/README.md

 # webui-msword-Azure-tts

-This project is a simple web application that converts Microsoft Word (.docx) files to MP3 format using Azure Text-to-Speech services.
+This project is a simple web application that converts Microsoft Word (.docx and .doc), .txt and text-based .pdf files to MP3 format using Azure Text-to-Speech services.

 <img src="./uploads/screenshot.PNG" width="50%">